-We are pleased to announce the availability of new version 17.4.0 of Aspose.3D for .NET API.
+We are pleased to announce the availability of a new version, 17.4.0, of Aspose.3D for .NET API.
 The new version of the API adds support of converting 3D models to the Google Draco (.drc) format.
-Developers can import any supported 3D file, and then export in DRC format.
+You can import any supported 3D file, and then export it in DRC format.
 All 3D import formats are listed on this page: Import an Existing 3D File.
-The Draco saving options of the API allow to specify the compression level.
-This help topic shows how to specify Draco saving options: Use of the Google Draco (.drc) Save Options
+The Draco saving options of the API also allow specifying the compression level.
+The following topic shows how to specify save options for Google Darco files:

 Retrieve Mesh of a 3D Shape to Encode in Google Draco File

 3D meshes are widely used in computer graphics applications for approximating 3D models.
 When representing complex shapes in raw data format, meshes consume a large amount of space.
 Using Aspose.3D for .NET API, developers can retrieve a mesh of any 3D shape, and then encode it in the Google Draco (.drc) file.
 This help topic will help to know the way of encoding a mesh in DRC file: Encoding a 3D Mesh in the Google Draco File

 Using Aspose.3D for .NET API, developers can already place a camera in 3D scene to define a view as narrated in this help topic: Take a Picture of 3D Model from the Camera.
 Developers can now find improvements in the Camera and Light movements with orthographic projection mode.
 There are two rotation modes as below:

 - FixedTarget mode is compatible with old code in real-time rendering.
 The orientation of the Frustum (base class of Camera and Light) is specified by its LookAt property which is an absolute position in the world space, in this mode developers can always get different Direction property when its position gets changed.